 Build their professional reputations on the merit of their services, and not compete unfairly with others.

-Not only conduct their practices in accordance with this Code and the Rules but also bring to the attention of the Institute unethical practices of any other Member.
+Not only conduct their practices under this Code and the Rules, but also bring to the attention of the Institute unethical practices of any other Member.

 The American Institute of Hydrology Constitution states that one of the major purposes of AIH is "to establish and implement qualifications for the certification of Professional Hydrologists."
 The Institute has taken the lead in certification and is encouraging states to implement licenses for hydrologists.